-- Herbivores animals have long digestive tracts.
+- Herbivores or Herbivorous animals

 - Few herbivores have a pair of sharp-edged, broad front teeth which helps in gnawing food products.